This is probably a question that comes up a lot, so here’s a fucking article about it. You’re welcome.

 My answer is no, not really.
 But it helps.
 A shittone.

-It’s sort of like having the foundations to build the house, without the foundation there are no bricks… something something.
-Quite sure you’ve heard it before lmao
+It’s sort of like having the foundations to build the house, without the foundation there are no bricks… yadadada you’ve heard this shitty metaphor before and it definitely applies here.

 But learning animation by learning art first with a step by step checklist approach is boring.
 You could progress fast as hell but it’s almost a guaranteed way to leave you in a blazing ultimateshitdeathpit of burnout.
 There isn’t a defined point in your art journey that makes you ‘good enough’ to start animating, and there is no point in grinding away at perspective drills if they bottleneck your incentive to illustrate.

-If animation is something you already feel passion and curiosity for, then I say jump the gun and do it regardless.
+If you haven’t started animating yet because you’re questioning your abilities, then I say jump the gun and do it regardless.
 Try to animate the things you love – and if you’re finding something difficult to draw, there’s no harm in taking a few steps back to practice them again.
 It’s a back and forth adventure, and you’ll naturally learn more as long as you keep practising and searching for ways to improve.